Go Ad-Free

 Remember Dr. Marr’s analogy?
 If you could smell the lingering odor of smoke after someone was puffing on a cigarette or a cigar, you are breathing particles floating in the air.
 You may not see them, but they are getting into your nose.

-Someone with COVID-19 who was walking in the grocery store half an hour before you entered could leave behind aerosol particles of COVID-19.
-Now imagine that you also travel to the bank, the post office and a restaurant.
-If you develop symptoms three to five days later you will have no idea where you acquired the virus.
+People with COVID-19, influenza, measles, tuberculosis, respiratory syncytial virus (RSV), metapneumovirus, parainfluenza, Streptococus pneumoniae, or some other infectious agent are depositing a trail of nasty particles in the air around them.
+If they walk into a grocery store, post office, bank, pharmacy, restaurant or public restroom half an hour before you enter, they could leave behind aerosolized infectious particles for you to breathe.
+If you develop symptoms three to five days later you will have no idea where you acquired the infection.
 It could have been at any one of those places.

 Who Will Improve Indoor Air Quality?